 This is my last chance.

 Any babies I hope to meet will leave my body right now.
 How is a woman supposed to grieve all of this?
 There’s a two-month-old at home, I am still physically recovering from her birth.
 There’s a husband here next to me who doesn’t know if one day these embryos will be the only thing left of me.
-Inside, tumors are blocking my esophagus and impinging on my pulmonary structures.
+Inside, tumors are blocking my trachea and impinging my pulmonary structures.

 No, God doesn’t exist here.
 Not in this room.
 This is where women get their insides removed.
 This God isn’t one of redemption and restoration and love.
 This is a God of barrenness, death, saline, and sharp metal utensils.